IsacPasianotto/Reversi-game/README.md

 ## Troubleshooting

-Apparently gradle in some case ignores the `targetCompatibility` and `sourceCompatibility` settings in the `build.gradle`.
+- Apparently gradle in some case ignores the `targetCompatibility` and `sourceCompatibility` settings in the `build.gradle`.
     We have tested the project with `Java 21`.

 If your Gradle wrapper is not working, check the version of Gradle you are using with `./gradlew -v` and make sure it is recent enough.

 - A workaround in Unix systems is to set the `JAVA_HOME` environment variable to the path of the JDK you want to use. for example: `export JAVA_HOME=/usr/lib/jvm/java-21-openjdk-amd64`.
   - The other workaround we tested is to use a container with the correct version of Java.
 We've tested the [amazoncorretto:21.0.2](https://hub.docker.com/_/amazoncorretto).
 Note that with the containerized solution you will need to download gradle and libraries every time you run the container.
       - to run directly the game:
           ```
           podman run -v$PWD:/reversi -w /reversi -it amazoncorretto:21.0.2 /bin/bash -c "./gradlew terminal:run --console=plain"
           ```
       - to obtain the `.jar` file:
           ```
           podman run -v$PWD:/reversi -w /reversi amazoncorretto:21.0.2 /bin/bash -c "./gradlew terminal:dist"
           ```
       - to run the `.jar` file:
           ```
           podman run -v$PWD:/reversi -w /reversi -it amazoncorretto:21.0.2 /bin/bash -c "cd readyToDistribute && java -jar ReversiGame-terminal-1.0.jar"
           ```
       - to build the project:
           ```
         podman run -v$PWD:/reversi -w /reversi amazoncorretto:21.0.2 /bin/bash -c "./gradlew build"
           ```
       - to run the tests:
           ```
           podman run -v$PWD:/reversi -w /reversi amazoncorretto:21.0.2 /bin/bash -c "./gradlew test"
           ```
       - to clean the project:
           ```
           podman run -v$PWD:/reversi -w /reversi amazoncorretto:21.0.2 /bin/bash -c "./gradlew clean"
           ```
       Those commands work also with `docker` instead of `podman`.
+- If you are a linux user and use [`wayland`](https://wayland.freedesktop.org/) as display server, to run the desktop version of the application you will need [`xwayland`](https://wayland.freedesktop.org/xserver.html) installed on your system.